-- C. The candidate's party (if any). - D. Contact information of the candidate. - E. The name and contact information of the candidate's campaign assistant (if applicable). - F. A statement signed by the candidate that he/she they is are responsible for all information contained in the Election Code and information that will be presented at the Candidate's Meeting.
+C. The candidate's party (if any).

+D. Contact information of the candidate.

+E. The name and contact information of the candidate's campaign assistant (if applicable).
+F. A statement signed by the candidate that they are responsible for all information contained in the Election Code and information that will be presented at the Candidate's Meeting.